 You don’t have to use smoked chicken, any skins will do.
 Just be careful, they burn easily.
 I recommend cooking them at 325°F, and yes, you can use your grill as an oven, just cook them with indirect heat.
 The pic shows what a piece of chicken bacon looks like, and no that’s not Chef McKenna.

 Schmaltz & Gribenes

-No, this is not a law firm out to get your money.
+No, this is not the name of a law firm out to get your money.
 Schmaltz is the Yiddish term for rendered chicken fat and it was commonly used as a cooking fat in Eastern Europe.
-Render the skins and subcutaneous fat with some heat, drain off the schmaltz (the fat), take the skin cracklins that are left behind, add in some onions and fry them together with a little schmaltz, and you have gribenes, a peasant delicacy for the hearty farm worker.
+Render the skins and subcutaneous fat with some heat, drain off the schmaltz (the fat), take the chicken skin cracklins that are left behind, add in some onions and fry them together with a little schmaltz, and you have gribenes, a peasant delicacy for the hearty farm worker.